Early Power Generation

 * * * * *

-(1896)^** – View looking south toward 2nd Street where the Los Angeles No. 1, Boylston Steam Plant is seen.
-The power plant was built in 1886 by the Westside Lighting Company and was located on the northwest corner of 2nd and Boylston streets.
+(1896)* – View looking south on Boylston Street toward 2nd Street, where the Los Angeles No. 1, Boylston Steam Plant is seen on the northwest corner.
+The power plant was originally built in 1885 for the 2nd Street Cable line.
+In 1896, the plant was purchased and expanded by the West Side Lighting Company and is seen above.

 Historical Notes

-In 1897, West Side Lighting merged with the newly established private company, Los Angeles Edison Electric, which owned the rights to the Edison name and patents, especially the underground DC-power rights.
+In 1897, West Side Lighting merged with the newly established Los Angeles Edison Electric, adopting the Edison name and patents, especially the underground DC-power rights.
 The merged company took on the Edison name.
-An underground system and technology was crucial at that time, since the city voted in a resolution limiting the installation of new overhead utility poles due to excessive overhead wire congestion.
+An underground system and technology were crucial at that time, as the city had passed a resolution limiting the installation of new overhead utility poles due to excessive wire congestion.
 Los Angeles Edison Electric installed the first major DC-power underground conduits system in the Southwest.

 Historical Notes